oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 		print('Summoner {} already inserted'.format(x['summonerName']))
 		continue
 	print('Inserted new summoner: {} in region {}, queue {}'.format(x['summonerName'], region, queue))
 ```

 Here I inserted the player’s data into a collection called summoner.

-This collection will store all the players’ identifying information.
-Note that in order to unequivocally identify a player or _summoner_ as we will call them from now on, a summoner name is not enough.
+This collection  store all the players’ identifying information.
+Note that in order to unequivocally identify a player or _summoner_ as we  call them from now on, a summoner name is not enough.
 Why?
 Because players can change their summoner name in the Riot Games store, so storing their username would not guarantee the access to their data permanently.
-Therefore, to identify users, we make an additional API call to get the PUUID (Personal UUID) for all players so that in case these users change username, we will still be able to use their PUUIDs to get additional information about them.
+Therefore, to identify users, we make an additional API call to get the PUUID (Personal UUID) for all players so that in case these users change username, we  still be able to use their PUUIDs to get additional information about them.

 ```json
 {